pinterf/mvtools/README.md

   - DePan and DePanEstimate: Linux port
   - DePanEstimate: add fft_threads variable (default 1) for fftw3 mode (experimental)
   - DepanEstimate: add MT guard around sensible fft3w functions
+  - mingw build fixes
+  - Add build instructions to README.md
+  - experimental avx2 for MDegrain1..6 (was not worth speedwise - memory transfer is bottleneck)
+  - experimental 32-bit float internal Overlaps result buffer for MDegrain1..6 whether it is any quicker/more exact than the integer-scaled arithmetic version (when out32=true, do not use, only for dev, maybe will be removed in the future)

 - 2.7.44 (20201214)
   - MAnalyze: fix motion vector generation inconsistencies across multiple runs.